 The Redline EX feature set is shared with the Escort Passport iXc and Max 360c.
 This includes is an IVT filter to identify BSM (Blind Spot Monitor, or lane-change-warning) radar and resist false alerts.

 Upscale features include Auto Learn which automatically locks out nuisance signals like radar-controlled automatic door openers.
 Drive past one a few times and it's automatically stored to memory.
 Next time you drive past, there's no alert.

 Inherited from the Max 360c and iXc is an annoying Overspeed Alert that warns when 70 mph is exceeded.
 Fortunately, it can be shut off via the Preferences menu or the threshold speed can be raised to defeat it.

 The Redline EX benefits from its GPS and sophisticated software, with good resistance to false alerts.
 It has a filter to recognize and ignore BSM radar, something Escort dubs IVT, or Intelligent Vehicle Technology.

 We found the Escort Redline EX to be a very capable radar detector, among the best we've tested in Ka-band range, the radar frequency favored by most traffic enforcers.

 The Redline EX offers some unique features in exchange for its higher price.
 For example, it's the only one that can't be detected by the Spectre radar detector-detector.
 The RDD is used by police to spot illicit detectors and the Redline EX is immune to it.

-It's also one of the few able to sniff out Mutaradar and Gatso radar increasingly being used by red light and speed cameras.
+It's also the only one of the three able to detect Multaradar and Gatso radar, increasingly being used by red light and speed cameras.

 Escort Redline 360c